markalava/FPPlateaus/README.md

 # FPPlateaus

-Code and manuscript for Wheldon, M. C., Kantorová, V., Molitoris, J., Dasgupta, A. N. Z. (2024).
+R code for Wheldon, M. C., Kantorová, V., Molitoris, J., Dasgupta, A. N. Z. (2024).
 A New Look at Contraceptive Prevalence Plateaus in Sub-Saharan Africa: A Probabilistic Approach.